greenstick/ohsu-dissertation-template/README.md

 ## Usage

-I recommend cloning this project into Overleaf.
-It's free for individual users, and $15 a month if you'd like to include collaborators.
-This template is also available in Overleaf's template library.
+I recommend grabbing this project off ofg the [Overleaf library](https://www.overleaf.com/latex/templates/ohsu-dissertation-template/xhgmkwmftkrs).
+Overleaf's free for individual users, and $15 a month if you'd like to include collaborators.

+If you'd like to keep it local, clone it to your local drive and make sure you have [pandoc](https://pandoc.org/) ready to go to render out the fruit of your hard labor.

 ## Contributing

 As I write this, I'm in the last year of my PhD at OHSU.
 It's possible that once I finish that the style guidance will change (or be improved!)
 Pull requests and issues that help maintain alignment with the published style guide for OHSU School of Medicine will be included and be much appreciated!
+The [thesis and dissertation style guide](https://github.com/greenstick/ohsu-dissertation-template/blob/main/resources/preparation-of-dissertation-and-thesis.pdf) I've followed is in the resources folder.
 Further, if your department of school has more specific guidance, branches are encouraged!

 ## How Can I Say Thank You?